-Again, the Link class constructor sets the element, prev, and next fields of the node when the new operator is executed, and it also sets the appropriate pointers in the previous last node and the list tailer node.
+The List class append method from Figure 4.14 is also simple.
+Again, the Link class constructor sets the element, prev, and next fields of the node when the new operator is executed.

 Method remove (illustrated by Figure 4.16) is straightforward, though the code is somewhat longer.
-First, the variable it is assigned the value being removed, and ltemp is set to point to the link object being removed.
-Note that we must separate the element, which is returned to the caller, from the link object, which is returned to the freelist.
-The following three lines then adjust the pointers.
+First, the variable it is assigned the value being removed.
+Note that we must separate the element, which is returned to the caller, from the link object.
+The following lines then adjust the list.

 '''

-Link<Elem> ltemp = fence->next; // Remember link node
+Link<E> ltemp = curr->next; // Remember link

-ltemp->next->prev = fence;
+node curr->next->next->prev = curr; curr->next =

-fence->next = ltemp->next; // Remove from list
+curr->next->next; // Remove from list delete ltemp; //

+Reclaim space

 '''